huml-lang/website/content/specification.md

 ### Keys and values

 - Keys are case-sensitive unicode strings.
-  - If  alphanumeric `a-zA-Z0-9_-`, no need to be quoted.
-Eg: `foo: 123`, `foo-bar: "yes"`
+  - If  alphanumeric `a-zA-Z0-9_-`, no need to be quoted.<br />Eg: `foo: 123`, `foo-bar: "yes"`
-  - If any other characters including spaces are present, keys have to be quoted Eg: `foo: 123`,  `"foo bar": 123`
+  - If any other characters including spaces are present, keys have to be quoted<br />Eg: `foo: 123`,  `"foo bar": 123, "ഭൂമി": "Earth"`
 - Scalar keys are denoted with the key followed by a single colon `:`
-- Vector keys are denoted with the key followed by a double colon `::`
+- Vector keys are denoted with the key followed by double colons `::`
-- Must have a space following colon(s) before value or inline comment.
+- No spaces are allowed before the `:` or `::`, and they need to be followed by exacty one space before the value.

 ------------